 February is Children’s Dental Health Month, and at Kissing Camels Family Dentistry we’ll be celebrating all month long!
-Whether you’re in Garden of the Gods, West Colorado Springs, Centennial, or Fillmore, we invite you to celebrate with us and schedule an appointment for your little one today.
+Whether you’re in Garden of the Gods, West Colorado Springs, Centennial, or Fillmore, we invite you to celebrate with our children's dentist and schedule an appointment for your little one today.

 Between pediatric appointments, it’s important to keep up with your child’s oral hygiene to ensure that their mouth stays healthy and strong.
 Here are a few of our best oral hygiene tips for kids to help your family avoid cavities, gum disease, and other oral health conditions: